 Popular Currency Futures

-Many of the most popular futures markets that are based upon currencies are offered by the CME (Chicago Mercantile Exchange), including the following :
+Many of the most popular futures markets that are based upon currencies are offered by the CME, including the following :

-Many other currency pairs are also offered for trading via futures contract.
+Many other currency pairs are also offered for trading via a futures contract.

 Currency futures are a regulated and centralized way to participate in currency market movements.
 Currency futures move in increments called ticks, and each tick of movement has a value.
-How many ticks are made or lost on a trade determines the loss/profit of the trade.
+The number of ticks made or lost on a trade determines the loss or profit of the trade.
 To open a currency futures trade, the trader must have a set minimum amount of capital in their account, called the margin.
-There are many currency futures contracts to trade, and specifications for each one should be checked on the exchange website before trading it.
+There are many currency futures contracts to trade; specifications for each one should be checked on the exchange website before trading it.